 For a director to qualify as independent, our board must affirmatively determine that a director does not have a material relationship with the company (either directly or as a partner, shareholder or officer of an organization that has a material relationship with the company).
-Our board has established its own guidelines for what constitutes independence for directors (which are included in our corporate governance guidelines available on our website at www.koppers.com) which conform to, or are more exacting than, the independence requirements of In making its independence NYSE. board reviewed determinations, the the independence guidelines that are part of our corporate governance guidelines, the corporate governance rules of the NYSE and the individual circumstances of each director.
+Our board has established its own guidelines for what constitutes independence for directors (which are included in our corporate governance guidelines available on our website at www.koppers.com) which conform to, or are more exacting than, the independence requirements of the NYSE.
+In making its independence determinations, the board reviewed the independence guidelines that are part of our corporate governance guidelines, the corporate governance rules of the NYSE and the individual circumstances of each director.